FAQ

 If you can't use the online portal, choose one of the options below.

-Request records by mail
+Request records by mail or phone

 Public Records Office